-Pimoroni Pirate Radio - Pi Zero W Project Kit
+Pimoroni Pirate Radio - Pi Zero W with Headers Project Kit

 Build your very own internet-connected radio with Pimoroni's Pirate Radio Kit!

 This kit has just-about-everything you'll need: Pimoroni's flashy new pHAT BEAT DAC and stereo amp, a 5W speaker, and a beautifully retro acrylic enclosure to make it look the business.
 It even includes a Pi Zero W. All you need is to add your own micro-SD card and USB power supply.
-It'll take you around 30 minutes to assemble everything (check out Pimoroni's assembly guide for details).
+It'll take you around 30 minutes to assemble everything but no soldering is required as it now comes with headers pre-attached (check out Pimoroni's assembly guide for details).

 - pHAT BEAT DAC and stereo amp with VU meter and six buttons